China to release copper, aluminum and zinc reserves to stabilize prices | ExBulletin

 The administration’s statement did not provide details on the quantities of metal for sale, the auction process or which manufacturers will be allowed to bid.

-Citi estimates that China’s state reserves currently stand at 2 million tonnes for copper, 800,000 tonnes for aluminum and 350,000 tonnes for zinc, based on buying and selling records. earlier.
+Citi estimates that Chinese state reserves currently stand at 2 million tonnes for copper, 800,000 tonnes for aluminum and 350,000 tonnes for zinc, based on previous buying and selling records. .

 Analysts and traders believe metals markets have already factored in some sales of Chinese reserves.